nicolargo/glances/docs/aoa/ps.rst

                           It includes all code, data and shared libraries plus pages that have been swapped out and pages that have been mapped but not used.

+                          Most of the time, this is not a useful number.
 ``RES``                   Resident Memory Size

                           The non-swapped physical memory a process is